-In addition to a landing page, your Linkfire music links also automatically create a widget that you can embed on your own website.
+In addition to a landing page, your Linkfire release links (Pre-release links are not supported for widgets) can also be used for a widget that you can embed on your own website.
 This widget contains the audio preview of your link, as well as all the destinations as they appear on the corresponding landing page.

 Two widgets to choose from